anthill-platform/puppet-anthill-dev/Readme.md

 This folder contains all modules Puppet needs, including modules for Anthill Platform itself, and some external modules from open-source developers.

-## Environments

-### `vm`

-This environment is used to test Anthill Platform on a virtual machine with Debian 8.9 installed.